Ian321/ircBot/README.md

 Every command is a single .php file inside the commands folder.

 The configuration is very simple:
-(this example is for the twitch IRC)
+(This example is for the Twitch chat IRC)

 | Variable  | Value         | What it does                                      |
 |-----------|:-------------:|---------------------------------------------------|